jhipster/jhipster-sample-app-oauth2/README.md

-# Developping jhipster
+# Developping sampleOAuth2

-jhipster was generated using JHipster, you can find documentation and help at [JHipster][].
+sampleOAuth2 was generated using JHipster, you can find documentation and help at [JHipster][].

 Before you can build this project, you must install and configure the following dependencies on your machine: